Watermael-Boitsfort: Sport

-Boitsfort is home to Boitsfort Rugby Club, one of Belgium's most successful Rugby Union teams.
+Watermael-Boitsfort is home to Boitsfort Rugby Club, one of Belgium's most successful Rugby Union teams.
 It is also home to football team Royal Racing Club de Boitsfort.

 The Boitsfort Hippodrome was a horse-racing course, built in 1875 but is no longer used as such.
 Since 1987, the centre of the course has been occupied by the Brussels Golf Club, which has a nine-hole course, and the former horse racing track is used by runners, bikers and dog-walkers.
 It frequently acts as the starting point and finish line for local 10 km runs.
 In 2016, the park, rebranded as DROHME with new investors, saw major renovations of the bleachers (la tribune in French) and the jockey-weighing station, which in September 2018 reopened as a brasserie.

 Politics

 The current city council was elected in the October 2018 elections.
 The current mayor of Watermael-Boitsfort is Olivier Deleuze, a member of Ecolo, who is in coalition on the municipal council with the Reformist Movement.